codeforpdx/PASS/docs/CONTRIBUTING.md

 2. Setup instructions to locally run PASS can be found in the [readme](../README.md).

-3. Create a new branch to work on your feature (We recommend doing this via terminal.)
-Branches should all be based off of `Development`:
+3. Create a new branch to work on your feature (We recommend doing this via terminal) Branches should all be based off of `Development`:

-    A. `git checkout -b <your branch name> Development` [learn more about git branches](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) using the recommended naming convention:`issue-<number><branch-name>` with a concise title.
+    A. `git checkout -b <your branch name> Development` [learn more about git branches](https://www.atlassian.com/git/tutorials/using-branches/git-checkout) using the recommended naming convention:`<issue number><branch name>` with a concise title.
-      > Example: `issue-112/delete-client-modal`
+      > Example: `112/delete-client-modal`

     B. `git pull origin Development` - to sync with PASS Development branch